San7o/R2R-fork/README.md

 <summary><b>Search and RAG Operations</b></summary>

 1. **Search Documents**:
+   Get the documents relevant to the query
    ```bash
    python -m r2r.examples.quickstart search --query="Who was Aristotle?"
    ```

 2. **RAG Completion**:
+   Get completition (an answer) to the query
    ```bash
    python -m r2r.examples.quickstart rag --query="What was Uber's profit in 2020?"
    ```